ncmreynolds/retroTerm/documentation/readme.md

 void print(variableContent content);
 ```

-A good old fashioned print method, which outputs at the current cursor position, with the current [attributes](#attributes-and-colours).
-This method is templated so will output most types you send it as you'd expect without having to do things like `itoa()`.
+A good old fashioned print function, which outputs at the current cursor position, with the current [attributes](#attributes-and-colours).
+This function is templated so will output most types you send it as you'd expect without having to do things like `itoa()`.

 ```c++
 void println(variableContent content);